 Detailed information on degree requirements is sent to all applicants.
 By the end of the first semester in residence, students propose a study plan developed in consultation with their advisor and in accordance with guidelines for specializations within the program.

 M.A. students choose from two tracks: teaching Chinese as a foreign language and interdisciplinary Chinese studies.
 Currently, the department is not accepting applicants for Hindi, Sanskrit, or Japanese tracks.

-Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 The Department of Asian and Slavic Languages and Literatures requires a g.p.a. of at least 3.00 for regular admission and a g.p.a. of at least 2.75 for conditional admission.